Policies and Procedures for Determining the Remuneration for Corporate Officers

-The remuneration for individual Prestige International directors for FY 2022 is determined by the Board of Directors based on the recommendations in the report compiled by the Nomination and Remuneration Committee, which is an advisory body to the Prestige International’s Board of Directors.
+The remuneration for individual Prestige International directors for FY2023.3 is determined by the Board of Directors based on the recommendations in the report compiled by the Nomination and Remuneration Committee, which is an advisory body to the Prestige International’s Board of Directors.

 Nomination and Remuneration Committee

 In order to strengthen the fairness, transparency, and objectivity of procedures regarding nomination and remuneration, as well as further enhance corporate governance, Prestige International has established a voluntary Nomination and Remuneration Committee to act as an advisory body to the Board of Directors.
-The committee comprises three or more executive members, the majority of whom must be independent officers in order to increase independence and objectivity.
-Currently, the committee comprises five members (two outside directors, two outside auditors, and the corporate CEO).
+The committee comprises 3 or more executive members, the majority of whom must be independent officers in order to increase independence and objectivity.
+In FY2023.3, the committee comprises five members (2 outside directors, 2 outside auditors, and the corporate CEO).
 Furthermore, as a general rule, the committee chair is elected from among the independent officers on the Board of Directors.

 In response to questions from directors, the Nomination and Remuneration Committee deliberates mainly on the following items and reports back to the Board of Directors.